StrixROX/FargoTech/README.md

 # FargoTech
-Project for Hacklipse 2020 organised by Thapar ACM Chapter
+Project for Hacklipse 2020 organised by Thapar ACM Chapter.
+A website designed to help the famers with apt use of technology.